YingqiangGe/yingqiangge.github.io/_pages/about.md

 ## News
+* 2022-03-09 Our research on "Fairness Evaluation" has been accepted for publication in the Journal of the Association for Information Science and Technology (JASIST).
 * 2022-02-24 Our research on "Explainable Recommendation through Visualization" has been accepted to appear at the ACL 2022 Main conference.
 * 2022-01-13 Our research on "Explainable Recommendation over Knowledge Graphs", "Explainable GNN" are accepted as long papers on the Web Conference 2022.
 * 2021-12-27 Received ACM WSDM'22 Student Travel Awards.